iPAD for Learning

 No, this scheme requires all parents to contribute.
 We are able to secure some grant funding from our endowment governors and the local authority to assist with payments from parents who genuinely can’t afford them.
 If a very small handful of parent decided not to contribute we would look to fund the shortfall from the school budget, this would obviously be at the detriment to education provision in other areas, but we passionately believe this scheme will make a different to the quality of teaching and learning in the school.
 We hope that parents will join us in our belief that this is a positive scheme and will financially back the scheme.
 If too many parents choose not to contribute the scheme would not be able to go ahead.

 This will vary from subject to subject.
-In some lessons, iPads will not be used at all if their use is not relevant.
+In some lessons, iPads will not be used at all.
 In other lessons, the iPad may be used for the starter or the plenary, or for a few minutes of internet research. iPad use will not replace the good teaching that already occurs, but will supplement it as and when appropriate.

 No, all devices purchased via the scheme will be enrolled on our MDM (mobile device managmenet system.)
 This system allows us to push paid for and free apps onto the devices.
 Any Free apps WILL remain on the devices after the end of the program of study, but any apps paid for by the school will automatically uninstall.
 This allows use to re-issue the license to new students as they enroll.

 Effective classroom management is just as important as ever when iPads are used.
 When iPads are not needed, they will be left face down on the table, in view of the teacher.
 Sanctions in line with out behaviour management system will encouragement of students to take responsibility for their own learning, and the vast majority will comply with expectation.
 The minority who don’t, and who choose to become distracted by the iPad, will be re-focussed by the teacher, and this may involve them doing without the iPad for a short period of time.